robfatland/nexus/index.md

 ## Why is nexus?

-**nexus** was conceived as a response to the tech 'profusion/latency' problem: I need to track a bunch of technology with a profusion of details; and I am obliged to spend months focused in one particular area.
-After long neglect I return to an old topic and find myself re-learning a lot of details.
-This is onerous and depressing.
-So to heck with that, nichte diese Töne. `nexus` documents everything I know to reduce the stress of starting over.
+**nexus** is a response to the tech 'profusion/latency' problem faced by scientists who need a degree of familiarity with computing infrastructure.
+The scientist is first a Builder and then a User where they can focus on the actual research.
+Suppose a research team needs to puzzle out how to develop code for and then run a *lot* of compute tasks on a limited budget; so perhaps containerization and Jupyter Lab servers are pieces of the solution.
+Once set in place the *how to* can be forgotten... but *how to* invariably comes up again at some point down the road, be that weeks or months or a year.
+It is onerous and depressing to have to begin again as Builder *de novo*.
+Nichte diese Töne: `nexus` hopes to be helpful.